graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Input Coercion**

-The value for an input object should be an input object literal or an unordered map supplied by a variable, otherwise a request error must be thrown.
-In either case, the input object literal or unordered map must not contain any entries with names not defined by a field of this input object type, otherwise an error must be thrown.
+The value for an input object should be an input object literal or an unordered map supplied by a variable, otherwise a request error must be raised.
+In either case, the input object literal or unordered map must not contain any entries with names not defined by a field of this input object type, otherwise an error must be raised.

 The result of coercion is an unordered map with an entry for each field both defined by the input object type and for which a value exists.
 The resulting map